pratt-itl/MAG/pages/environmental_enclosures/environmental_enclosures.md

 This proposal involve 2 stages of acoustical testing.
 The first is to record and graph environmental noise in and around our work environments.
 We want to record and profile noises of common equipments and how it differs from “background” noise.
 For the second phase, we will build an acoustical testing station to test and profile common and unusual acoustical materials.

+#### Methodology

+You can write your own C# component for grasshopper to collect points of a surface into groups of quad panels.
+We will collect the points in the below order and use them to create polylines.

+<iframe width="100%" height="400" frameborder="0" scrolling="no" src="//plot.ly/~prattitl/156.embed"></iframe>

 ------

+### Acoustics Environments Measurements

 #### Environmental Noise Recording Methodology